MichaelFoss/git-settings/README.md

-# git-settings-michaelfoss
+# Git Settings
-A template for git settings for new development environments.
+Commonly-used git settings and files for new development environments.